CyberRepublic/Elastos.Essentials.Plugins.PasswordManager/README.md

 # Password manager plugin for Elastos Essentials

-This plugins lets applications securely save and retrieve passwords, and lock them with a master password.
+This plugin lets applications securely save and retrieve passwords and lock them with a master password.